petertea96/Computer-Cluster-Help/README.md

 1. - You will most likely want to write your bash script files on a text editor.

-- I downloaded the program Notepad ++ and have written my scripts there.
+- I personally have downloaded the program Notepad ++ and have written my scripts there.

--If you're a pro, you might want to look into using text editors on the command line such as nano or vim.
+- But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.